webrtc/webrtc-org/native-code/android/index.md

 ### Using Android Studio

-  1. Build the project normally:
+  1. Build the project normally (out/Debug should be the directory you used when generating the build files using GN):

      ~~~~~ bash
      ninja -C out/Debug AppRTCMobile